gladdeng/g5-widget-garden/README.md

 and layed out correctly.
 The theme css will handle the majority of styles

-**Namespace all styles with the top level widget class, which should be the name of the widget.
-For example:**
+**1** Namespace all styles with the top level widget class, which should be the name of the widget.
+For example:

 ```css
 .widget-name .title { }
 ```

-**Try to limit selectors to 3 levels.
-For example:**
+**2** Try to limit selectors to 3 levels.
+For example:

 DO THIS
 ```